Khloe Kardashian Goes Daringly Low-Cut In Leopard Prints With Baby True

 True was also called “the cutest.”

 Khloe’s status as a single woman has now reached the three-month mark.
-The February cheating scandal involving her ex-boyfriend Tristan Thompson and model Jordyn Woods was largely believed to be behind Khloe and Tristan splitting – Khloe has, however, stated that Woods is “not to be blamed,” per People.
+The February cheating scandal involving her ex-boyfriend Tristan Thompson and model Jordyn Woods was largely believed to be behind Khloe and Tristan splitting.
+Khloe has, however, stated that Woods is “not to be blamed,” per People.

 Earlier this week, Khloe spoke out on Divorce Sucks!
-With Laura Wasser, as E Online reports.
+With Laura Wasser, as E!
+Online reports.
 Khloe made it clear where her priorities lie.

 “I’m just happy, and I want to filter through just whatever I feel like I need to filter through.
 But my focus right now is True.
 I don’t feel a sense of urgency to be in a relationship or even to go on a date.
 I don’t want to.”